henriquenunez/blablatravel/README.md

 ### Requirements

-Run: `setup.sh`.
+Run: `./setup.sh`.
 It will install the PostgreSQL libraries.
 You can install them yourself too.

 ### Build

-Run: `<some command here>` to build.
+Run: `./build.sh` to build.

 ## Running